touist/touist/CONTRIBUTING.md

 You can fork the project, push your modifications to it and then create a pull request on the https://github.com/touist/touist repository.

+Please make sure all CI builds are green; it might be a bit tricky to pass the builds sometimes, don't hesitate to ask for help.

+FAQ
+===

+Why are there duplicates of CI build?

+- `continuous-integration/appveyor/pr` and `continuous-integration/travis-ci/pr`
+  hare builds of temporary commits containing the merge of your branch into master
+- `continuous-integration/travis-ci/push` and
+  `continuous-integration/appveyor/branch` are the builds made out you your branch without merging into master